This Broccoli Cheddar Soup is hearty and comforting, and comes together in no time.

 - 2 med carrots cut into rounds or matchstick

 - 1/2 tsp Himalayan salt to taste

 - Make Roux: In a large pot, add and melt your butter on low heat.
 Once melted add the onions and sauté for 3-4 minutes.
 Sprinkle in your flour and let cook for 2 min, stirring occasionally.

 - Make Base and Season: Set your heat to med high and whisk in half of your vegetable or chicken broth/stock, stirring continuously until thickened.
 Once thickened, add in the rest of the stock and bring to a low simmer, whisking continuously.
-Add in your coconut milk and seasonings (Pepper, Garlic Nutmeg, Chipotle, Italian Seasoning and Worcestershire sauce).
+Add in your coconut milk and seasonings (Pepper, Garlic Nutmeg, Chipotle, thyme, Italian Seasoning and Worcestershire sauce).
 Simmer for 5 minutes.

 - Mix in Cheese: Reduce the heat to the lowest possible setting or remove the pot from the heat entirely and wait until the soup isn't bubbling anymore.
 Then, add your shredded cheddar, one handful at a time, whisking until each handful is melted before adding another.
 (Note: If your heat is too high for this step you risk your cheese breaking down and becoming grainy so ensure your heat is set to LOW for a silky smooth soup)

 - Add in Veggies: To your smooth and cheesy soup base, add in your small broccoli florets, carrots and celery and stir to incorporate it all together.
 Then, turn off the heat and cover your soup.
 Allow it to sit for 10-15 minutes so that the residual heat can soften up the veggies without making them too mushy or soft.

 - Serve: Serve your soup.
 If it is too thick, you can add a bit more stock to thin it out to your desired consistency.